Understanding the Benefits of Solar Panels Before 2025

 If you support renewable energy and plan to stay in your home for the long term, installing solar panels can be a rewarding investment.
 But if you expect to move within a few years or your roof is aging, it’s likely not worth rushing to install before the credits expire.

 Everyone’s situation is unique.
-We’re happy to help you run the numbers—estimating the true cost of electricity, the total cost of a solar system, and your individualized breakeven analysis to see if going solar makes sense for you.
+I’m happy to help you run the numbers—estimating the true cost of electricity, the total cost of a solar system, and your individualized breakeven analysis to see if going solar makes sense for you.

 Conclusion